million12/docker-typo3-flow-neos-abstract/README.md

 **T3APP_DO_INIT_TESTS**
 Default: `T3APP_DO_INIT_TESTS=false`
+Configure TYPO3 app for running Behat tests.
+You need to have `flowpack/behat` installed in your `composer.json`.

-When set to TRUE, TYPO3 app will be prepared to run unit, functional and behavioral (if avail.) tests out of the box.
-If you set this option, you have to define vhost behat.dev.[your-base-domain] in *T3APP_VHOST_NAMES* variable.
-This so-called "Behat vhost" will be configured in all behat.yml files across all packages and will be used for Behat testing.
+When you set this option to TRUE, you have to add extra vhost in format `behat.dev.[your-base-domain]` in *T3APP_VHOST_NAMES* variable.
+This so-called "Behat vhost" will be added to all behat.yml files across all packages and will be used for Behat testing; also it will be used to set proper `FLOW_CONTEXT` for that vhost.

-When this is set to TRUE, an empty database for testing is created, **Development/Behat** and **Testing/Behat** contexts are configured, all `Packages/*/*/Tests/Behavior/behat.yml.dist` are copied to `behat.yml`, with `base_url:` option set to *Behat vhost*.
+When this option is set to TRUE, an empty database for Behat testing is created and configured for **Development/Behat** and **Testing/Behat** contexts, all `Packages/*/*/Tests/Behavior/behat.yml.dist` are copied to `behat.yml`, with `base_url:` option set to *Behat vhost*.
 In addition, `./flow behat:setup` command will be run to prepare all necessary dependencies for running the tests.

+Note: You *don't* have to set this option to run unit and/or functional tests.
+Unit and functional tests work out of the box (technical background: functional tests run in `Testing` context, which is out-of-box configured to use `pdo_sqlite` with in-memory tables).

-For an example how to run all test suites included in TYPO3 Neos, see the [million12/behat-selenium](https://github.com/million12/docker-behat-selenium) repository.
+For an example how to run all Behat test suites included in TYPO3 Neos, see the [circle.yml](circle.yml) which contains example of running Behat tests.

 **T3APP_NAME**
 Default: `T3APP_NAME=typo3-app`